joseperezroura/barchef/README.md

 * Deployment instructions

 * ...

-Change Project to full js / MEAN stack.
+*Change Project to full js / MEAN stack or reorganize rails layout.

+*Create new design with UX UI research.